JaredTRand/AcerolaGameJam/DEVLOG.md

 OH!
 One thing I do need to work on is some freakin UI.
 Other UI elements can come around later, but the important one is UI that list out the buttons you can press.
 So if you have the cam up to your face, you know how to navigate through.

+## Day 9 3/8
+Did get some decent work done yesterday!
+Fixed the delete option, so you can actually delete images you dont want now (excluding any starred pics).
+I got some basic Enemy AI working!
+At the very least, it moves towards you!
+I'm gonna work on getting noises/attacks working tomorrow.
+I tried my hand at whipping up some models for levels, but I'm thinking I might go with some free asset packs, since making models takes up a lot of time that I could use for level/game design.
+At the very least, ill try to design the aberrations.
+My goal for today is to work on enemy attacks, and what happens when you die.
+I'm thinking you have 3 lives before you actually die. something like that!